jfbr1283/Airbnb_Reviews_Analysis/README.md

 ## Evaluation
 - Typically, in a classification problem, a regression estimator such as Logistic Regression is less suited as it assumes a linear relationship.
 Its classifier counterparts such as Decision Trees and Random Forests on the other hand, are well suited for classification as they focus on feature selection - weighing important features more heavily.
 It is interesting then that our Logistic Regression had the highest accuracy score.
 - That said, as we increased the number of features in our model to improve on our cross-validation test scores, our Logistic Regression training scores actually dropped from 99% down to 83% whereas our second-best model, Random Forest's, training score remained at 100%.
-This suggests that as we pull in more features and data, our Random Forest Classifier may outperform the Logistic Regression.
+This suggests that our Random Forest Classifier may outperform the Logistic Regression as we pull in more features and data.
 - Our best model has a low accuracy score of 55%.
 This means that our model accurately predicts the actual price of a listing 55% of the time based on the chosen features.
 - Though our test scores were low, an important thing to note is that our training scores were as high as 100%.
 This means we could potentially get to a decent predictor by continuing to tune our model to increase our accruacy score.